 Anyway, here, in this space, that was the point.
 To make room, free up space to say things aloud among us, and just see what was there.
 Intentionally hold space the space for each other.
 And ourselves.

-At one point, we got into an inquiry into unsolicited dick picks.
+At one point, we got into an inquiry into unsolicited dick pics.
 What are they thinking?
 What was the point of that?
 And demanding a pussy pick back.
 Having strategies, even if it sucks that we should need to, to address what gets thrown at us, or the internalized habits of apologizing for having a different view of things, of hiding what comes with having a female body, making ourselves smaller to fit someone else’s idea.
 I totally need that help.
 Strategies ready.

 That moment after, when you realize that you caved vs stayed seated inside yourself, in your truth, sucks.